dr-matt-smith/pdo-crud-for-free-repositories/README.md

     )
 ```

-NOTE: You do this through code if you put this SQL into the special constant `CREATE_TABLE_SQL` like this:
+NOTE: You may do this through code if you put this SQL into the special constant `CREATE_TABLE_SQL` like this:

 ```php
     class Movie